Caption: Staff attending a recent Racial Health Equity training, led by Dr. Michelle Durham, an addiction medicine specialist and psychiatrist.

 Racial Equity Working Group

 During the pandemic, Preble Street refocused and expanded its racial equity efforts through training and an organization-wide Racial Equity assessment.
-In May 2022, Preble Street received the results of its first-ever Racial Equity assessment, a process that further committed the organization to transform its work in ways that engender and promote equity.
+In May 2022, Preble Street received the results of its first-ever Racial Equity assessment, a process that further committed the organization to transform its work in ways that create and promote equity.
 This report illuminated a number of recurring themes, including the need for more transparency and accountability and the need to invest in organizational culture.

 Preble Street’s Racial Equity Committee, first established in 2018, early this year launched two subcommittees to deepen our work on racial equity and find new, productive ways to engage staff in a communal setting in racial equity work and trainings.